Summer College History

 - The Introductory Program in Architecture, in which students worked on studio problems with direction and criticism from distinguished faculty from Cornell’s internationally renowned architecture program.

 In 1983, Cornell University Summer College became the official name of these combined programs for high school students, which were attracting more than 700 students to the Cornell campus every summer.
 Programs in law and engineering were added, as well as seminars in classics, communications, visual arts, biology and health, and clinical psychology.
-Today, Summer College offers more than twenty programs for high school students.
+Today, Summer College offers more than thirty programs for high school students.

 In the past two decades, Summer College has made a strong effort to increase the diversity of its student population, working to support students who might be the first in their families to attend college and taking special pride in the fact that its students have been drawn from well over fifty countries around the world.